h2oai/tutorials/Driverless AI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 ## Objective

 As the field of machine learning continues to grow, more industries from healthcare to banking are adopting machine learning models to generate predictions.
-These predictions are being used to justify the cost of healthcare e and for loan approvals or denials.
+These predictions are being used to justify the cost of healthcare and for loan approvals or denials.
 For Regulated industries that are adopting machine learning, **interpretability** is a requirement.
-In [“Towards a rigorous science of interpretable machine learning”](https://arxiv.org/pdf/1702.08608.pdf) by Finale Doshi-Velez and Been Kim“ interpretability, is the “The ability to explain or to present in understandable terms to a human”.
+In [“Towards a rigorous science of interpretable machine learning”](https://arxiv.org/pdf/1702.08608.pdf) by Finale Doshi-Velez and Been Kim“ interpretability, they define interpretability in the context of ML systems as “the ability to explain or to present in understandable terms to a human”.
 This is a straightforward definition of interpretability.
 See the Deeper Dive and Resource section of the Goal section to read more about other takes on  interpretability.

 The motivations for interpretability are: